kataresarthak/InternshipTask/README.md

 # Frontend Developer Task

-A modern task management and guidance application built with React, TypeScript, and Supabase for the Frontend Developer position at Bajarangs.
+A modern task management and guidance application built with React, TypeScript, and Supabase

 ## 🚀 Project Overview

 This project demonstrates a full-stack task management application with user authentication, CRUD operations, and modern UI/UX design.
-The application showcases proficiency in React, TypeScript, modern CSS frameworks, and backend integration.

 ## 📁 Project Structure